ernsbzkrt/Quantum-Computing/README.md

             1. Qiskit Fundamentals.

-            2. Quantum Information and Algorithms
+            2. Quantum Information,

-            3. Additional Essential Functionality
+            3. Additional Essential Functionality.

 # How to Use